BlockchainLabsNZ/tge-contract/audit/readme.md

 ### Exchange rate updated from outside

-The token exchange rate is a subject to external changes and could be set by Contract Owner to any value.
+The token exchange rate is a subject to external changes and could be set by tContract Owner to any value.
 We encourage customers to check the rate thoroughly before buying.

 ### WhitelistedCrowdsale.sol

-Only whitelisted account allowed to check the token purchases from its own and other accounts, but Ethereum blockchain is transparent to everyone and anyone could check token purchases history for this project.
+Only whitelisted accounts allowed to check the token purchases from its own and other accounts, but Ethereum blockchain is transparent to everyone and anyone could check token purchases history for this project.

-Nevertheless, WhitelistedCrowdsale.sol contract modifier `isWhitelisted` was used, just once and just to restrict purchase history check.
+Nevertheless, WhitelistedCrowdsale.sol contract modifier `isWhitelisted` was used, just once and just to restrict purchase histoy check.

 ### Latest Solidity versions benefits are not used